gorango/lexrank.js/README.md

 # lexrank.js

-Implements [Radev's Lexrank algorithm](http://www.jair.org/papers/paper1523.html) for unsupervised text summarization in node.
+Implements [Radev's Lexrank algorithm](http://www.jair.org/papers/paper1523.html) for unsupervised text summarization in NodeJS.
 Essentially applying PageRank to each sentence in a document and ranking each one for relevance to entire text.

 # Usage